smaremanda/add-in-docs/how-to/format-tables-in-add-ins-for-excel.md

 #### format

 Use  `format:` to specify the formatting you want to apply to the range defined with `cells:` as list of JavaScript key-value pairs.
-For a list of supported values, see[Supported formatting keys and values](../how-to/format-tables-in-add-ins-for-excel.md#FormatTablesInApps_SupportedFormatting).
+For a list of supported values, see [Supported formatting keys and values](../how-to/format-tables-in-add-ins-for-excel.md#FormatTablesInApps_SupportedFormatting).

  **Limits specifying formatting for Excel Online**